harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Implemented a fix to ensure that user-entered values are always populated on the **Inputs** tab when running or rerunning a pipeline.
 (CDS-75593, ZD-48181)

-- Fixed a delegate issue where exceptions happened due to k8s kubectl “connection-refused” errors.
+- Fixed a delegate issue where exceptions happened due to k8s kubectl "connection-refused" errors.
 With this fix, these exceptions are now classified as connectivity errors.
 This gives you proper control to implement failure strategies based on errors of type Connectivity.
 (CDS-75777, ZD-48380)

   This item requires Harness Delegate version 23.08.80308.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).